 According to the KonMari method, the correct order to sort your belonging is clothes, books, documents, miscellaneous and sentimental items.
 I can tell you I have a few fashionistas amongst my clients who would rather have me walking over the dead bodies than starting the decluttering process in their wardrobes!!

 Only you can decide what the right order is for you.
 Think about those criteria to help you decide where to start:

 - Your level of attachment to various categories of items.
 The lesser attachment you have, the easier it will be for you to let go and build momentum.
 If you have less attachment to your clothes than other categories of items, by all means, start there.
 Otherwise think about your kitchen.
 Or your desk.
 Or your storage space.
 Options are plenty.

 - Your stress level in relation to some areas.
 It might be your bedroom because that’s the first thing you see when you open your eyes in the morning and the last when you close them at night.

 - Your objectives for getting organised.
 If your aim is to be able to entertain at home, you may want to start in the living room.
 If it’s about easily putting a meal on the table, you may want to start in the kitchen.

-I’m truly in awe by the way Marie Kondo is inspiring people all over the world to declutter because, let’s face it, we are drowning in clutter, and there are so many reasons why clearing clutter is good for us.
-It’s wonderful if she has inspired you too and if her approach has worked for you.
+I’m truly in awe by the way Marie Kondo is inspiring people all over the world to declutter and it’s wonderful if she’s inspired you too.
 But please remember that there’s no one-size fits all approach when it comes to decluttering and organising.
 It’s important in my perspective to build your habits, preferences and even limits in the process of decluttering and getting organised.
 Because that’s the only way to keep going at it until you’re done and to maintain the results of your efforts.
 Contact me if you’re not sure where to start so we can look at options that would make sense to you.